Week 9.2 Introduction to Typescript

 This example demonstrates how TypeScript’s type inference can be leveraged.
 The return type (

-function is designed to return a boolean value indicating whether the provided age is 18 or older.
+boolean) is implicitly inferred based on the conditions within the function.
+TheisLegalfunction is designed to return a boolean value indicating whether the provided age is 18 or older.

 4] Delayed Function Execution